- Defining The Issues:

 - People Twisting The Scriptures To Their Own Destruction (2 Peter 3:15-16)?:

--2 Peter 3:15-16 is only speaking of the unfaithful and the unbelieving; not the humble and prayerful Christian.
+-2 Peter 3:15-16 is only speaking of the unfaithful and the unbelieving, not the humble and prayerful Christian.

--2 Peter 3:15-16 is only speaking of the unfaithful and the unbelieving; not the humble and prayerful Christian.
+-2 Peter 3:15-16 is only speaking of the unfaithful and the unbelieving, not the humble and prayerful Christian.

 - Do We Need Some Special Authority In Order To Make Interpretations Of Scripture?:

 -Interpreting Scripture is not so much a matter of personal authority, but rather something God expects us to do.
-This does not mean ministers in local congregations have no special authority to teach.
+This does not mean that ministers in local congregations have no special authority to teach.
 It would also not be correct to say that church authority has no limits at all.
 Scripture is clear enough for readers to obtain truths related to salvation and godliness.

 -God does not require that we understand Him infallibly, since we are but finite creations.
 We can have sufficient certainty behind the meaning of Scripture.
 This is not to suggest that we can interpret the Scriptures in any way that we desire.
-We should examine Scripture in its proper context, use our common sense, consult commentaries, etc.- Thoughts On Religious Division:
+We should examine Scripture in its proper context, use our common sense, consult commentaries, etc.- Deliberations On Religious Division:

 -In a society with millions of people where freedom of speech and freedom of religion exists, there will inevitably be diversity in beliefs.
 That is simply a logical consequence of being in a free society.
 In order to obtain the institutionalized unity that Rome requires, there would have to be coercion, threats, and intimidation involved.
 Otherwise, it is not humanly possible to obtain.
+Nor was it ever something taught by Christ or His apostles.

 - Is Roman Catholicism A Theologically Divided Body?:

 -Many Roman Catholics are unlearned in regards to the official teachings of the Roman Catholic Church.
-Many flatly contradict official teachings on issues such as abortion, artificial birth control, the death penalty, homosexuality, on whether priests should be married, letting females join the priesthood, stem-cell research, and much more.
+Many flatly contradict official teachings on issues such as abortion, artificial birth control, the death penalty, homosexuality, on whether priests should be married, letting females join the priesthood, stem-cell research, and more.
 Roman Catholics are in a state of division over additional issues such as creation verses evolution, the material sufficiency of Scripture, charismatic occurrences, whether practicing Jews and Muslims can be saved without conversion, and whether Mary is the co-redemptrix.
 Catholic theologians are even divided over the interpretation of Vatican II documents.

 - Refuting The 33,000 Protestant Denominations Myth: